codefresh-io/docs.codefresh.io/_docs/new-helm/using-helm-in-codefresh-pipeline.md

 Notes:
 - Assuming a git repository with the Helm chart files was cloned as a part of the pipeline.
 - The Git repository contains the chart files under the `chart` directory.
+- `chart_repo_url` is optional.
+If a [Helm repository configuration](#step-3---import-the-helm-configuration-in-your-pipeline-definition) is attached to the pipeline, this setting is ignored.

 ### Example: Authenticating only